 First off, let me tell you, Swift pays for your transportation to their facility, or if you choose to drive, they will reimburse you the price of a ticket.
-So if your bus ticket is $50 bucks, and your gas receipt is $55, they will reimburse $50.
+So if your bus ticket is $50, and your gas receipt is $55, they will reimburse $50.
 Simple as that.

 So, the journey down to Phoenix wasn't all too bad.
-The first 2 buses had Wi-Fi and power outlets which made it easy to surf the web and watch movies and the only out of pocket expense was food to get down there.
+The first two buses had Wi-Fi and power outlets which made it easy to surf the web and watch movies, and the only out-of-pocket expense was food to get down there.
 Once you arrive at the terminal, you have to call Swift and request a shuttle to the hotel, provided you arrive before 5pm.
 Don't listen to the cab drivers sitting outside the bus station.
 They gave me every excuse in the book to get me to pay them to drive me to the hotel.
-Don't bother - the shuttle will pick you up.
-So unless you want to pay $25 for a cab, just chill and wait.
-They shuttle picked me up at 10 am.
-It comes every 2 hours from what I was told.
+Don't bother - the shuttle will pick you up, so unless you want to pay $25 for a cab, just chill and wait.
+The shuttle picked me up at 10 am.
+It comes every two hours, from what I was told.

-The hotel room was pretty awesome; you can cook on a stove or bake in the oven.
-It has two bedrooms (yes, bedrooms with bathrooms) and each room holds 4 people.
-The hotel also has a pool, a hot tub and gym.
-The worse part for the hotel I found was the pool was not temp controlled, meaning it was the temp of the outside air.
-Phoenix gets pretty hot during the summer so the water was real warm which was a bummer.
+The hotel room was pretty awesome.
+You can cook on a stove or bake in the oven.
+It has two bedrooms (yes, bedrooms with bathrooms) and each room holds four people.
+The hotel also has a pool, a hot tub, and gym.
+The worst part of the hotel I found was that the pool was not temp controlled, meaning it was the temp of the outside air.
+Phoenix gets pretty hot during the summer, so the water was real warm which was a bummer.

-Every day you wake up at by 3-3:30 a.m. and have to be waiting for the bus at 4:00 a.m. outside.
+Every day you wake up by 3-3:30 a.m. and have to be waiting for the bus at 4:00 a.m. outside.
 Class starts at 5:30.
 I recommend getting some good sleep.
 The First day isn't too bad.
 If you need a physical, you can have it done there at school.
-You will also be pee tested for drugs/alcohol.
+You will also be pee-tested for drugs/alcohol.
 So no drinks the night before.
-If you fail the physical or drug test they will send you home.
+If you fail the physical or drug test, they will send you home.

-If you live outside Arizona, you will be shuttled to the local DMV , and take your 3 tests for the permit.
-Now here's the great thing ...its computerized testing with the option to skip questions you're unsure of.
+If you live outside of Arizona, you will be shuttled to the local DMV and take your three tests for the permit.
+Now here's the great thing ...
+It's computerized testing with the option to skip questions you're unsure of.
 You need an 80% to pass and the system will end the exam if you answer 80% correct or more than 20% wrong.
 They also print your ID card right off the bat.
 No waiting for 2-3 weeks like in California.

-You will have 2 days of class room time, and then start out on the range on your third day.
+You will have two days of classroom time, and then start out on the range on your third day.
 They start you off with straight line backing and you have two attempts to pass it or you're sent home.
 Don't worry though, you get a full day and a half for practice.
 After straight line comes pre-trip, offset parking, and parallel parking.
 Follow the instructions carefully and ask for help if need be.
 Now if you're at Swift Academy's other terminal, this won't help you much, but at the Arizona location you can ask Howard the supervisor for help with skills.
 He has some good tips and advice.

-And your last week will consist of Road training.
-4 days of city/rural driving with an evaluation on the 4th day and the CDL test on the 5th day.
+And your last week will consist of road training.
+Four days of city/rural driving with an evaluation on the fourth day and the CDL test on the fifth day.